-- Action 7.5.1 Collaborate with the Forest Service, CPW, and Vail Valley Mountain Trails Alliance on a 1to- 2-page guide to safe and responsible recreation in Minturn; publicize this guide on the Town website, social media channels, and at trailheads.
+- Action 7.5.1 Collaborate with the Forest Service on a 1- to 2-page guide to safe and responsible recreation in Minturn; publicize this guide on the Town website, social media channels, and at trailheads.
 Ensure that this guide includes the number of the relevant parties to call in case of an emergency. - Action 7.5.2 Encourage Leave No Trace principles at all parks, trails, and open spaces within the Town of Minturn.
-Provide stewardship information on town maps, trailhead kiosks, and web materials as appropriate. - Action 7.5.3 Collaborate with regional partners such as the Eagle River Watershed Council, Eagle Summit Wilderness Alliance, and Eagle Valley Land Trust, and Vail Valley Mountain Trails Alliance on stewardship education and enforcement efforts to protect and preserve natural resources and wildlife. - Action 7.5.4 Prepare a Parks, Recreation & Open Space Plan to assess and plan for access and parking needs among other management practices, particularly in the face of potential development such as Dowd Junction. - Action 7.5.5 Require new developments to assess the need and practicality for access to adjacent public lands, if applicable.
+Provide stewardship information on town maps, trailhead kiosks, and web materials as appropriate. - Action 7.5.3 Collaborate with regional partners such as the Eagle River Watershed Council, Eagle Summit Wilderness Alliance, and Vail Valley Mountain Trails Alliance on stewardship education and enforcement efforts to protect and preserve natural resources and wildlife.

-OBJECTIVE 7.6 SUPPORT THE GROWTH OF LITTLE BEACH PARK AND THE SURROUNDING AREA AS A HUB FOR RECREATION AND COMMUNITY EVENTS.
+OBJECTIVE 7.6) SUPPORT THE GROWTH OF LITTLE BEACH PARK AND THE SURROUNDING AREA AS A HUB FOR RECREATION AND COMMUNITY EVENTS.